 When to get help

-If a rent increase or termination notice does not match what your lease says, lands in the middle of a fixed term, or looks like it may be retaliation (for example, right after you reported a code problem or asked for a repair), it is worth talking to a Tennessee tenant or landlord attorney or a local legal aid office.
-Likewise, if you receive a detainer warrant, get advice quickly, because General Sessions Court cases move fast and deadlines are short.
+If a rent increase or termination notice does not match what your lease says, gives you less time than the statute requires, lands in the middle of a fixed term, or looks like it may be retaliation (for example, right after you reported a code problem or asked for a repair), it is worth talking to a Tennessee tenant or landlord attorney or a local legal aid office.
+Likewise, if you receive a detainer warrant, get advice quickly, because General Sessions Court cases move fast: the court date can be as soon as six days after you are served, and after a judgment you generally have only 10 days to move or appeal.

 Frequently asked questions